pastewka/MolecularDynamics/_project/milestone01.md

 ## Learning goals

 The student will...
-* ...be able to compile a C++ project with CMake.
+* ...be able to compile a C++ project with Meson.
-* ...be able to specify build types of a CMake project.
+* ...be able to specify build types of a Meson project.

 ## Introduction